-In the morning arrive in Beijing, the capital of China, transfer to hotel.
-In the afternoon visit the Temple of Heaven (Tian Tan) which was built in 1420 of the Ming Dynasty and expanded in the Qing Dynasty at present covering an area of 273 hectares.
+In the morning arrive in Beijing, the capital of China, and then transfer to hotel.
+In the afternoon visit the Temple of Heaven (Tian Tan) that was built in 1420 of the Ming Dynasty and expanded in the Qing Dynasty at present covering an area of 273 hectares.
 The grand temple served as the sacrificial place for the emperors of the Ming and Qing to worship the heaven, presenting gratitude for the harvest of this year and praying for another good harvest next year.
 It is the largest and most important of all imperial temples in China.

-Overnight at 4*Howard Johnson Hotel
+Overnight at 4*5L Hotel

 Forbidden City (Gugong), Tiananmen Square, from Jingshan Park great view of the Forbidden City, Summer Palace (Yihe Yuan)

 Stroll in the Tiananmen Square, which is probably the biggest one of its kind in the world.
 Then go to visit the Forbidden City (Gugong) - the emperor's palace, which was built between 1406 and 1420 with 9000 halls and rooms, containing many precious relics.
-Facing south and rising from a terrace, the largest palace in the world represents the supreme power and authority emperors enjoyed during the feudalistic dynasties, and exemplifies the elements of palace architecture.
+Facing south and rising from a terrace, the largest palace in the world represents the supreme power and authority that emperors enjoyed during the feudalistic dynasties, and exemplifies the elements of palace architecture.
 Then climb to the "coal hill" (Meishan) of Jingshan Park lined with pines and cypress, a beautiful park just opposite the north gate of the Imperial Palace, for a great view of the Forbidden City - a rectangular basic building with golden roofs in the center of Beijing.
 In the afternoon visit the Summer Palace (Yihe Yuan).
 Numerous unforgettable photo opportunities are waiting for you.
 In the summer it was too hot for the Chinese emperors, so they began in 1153 to build a summer residence in northwest of Beijing.
 The Summer Palace is the most successful imperial garden, one of the highlights of Chinese landscape and horticultural art.

-Overnight at the 4*Howard Johnson hotel
+Overnight at the 4*5L hotel

 Hiking and sightseeing on the Great Wall at Mutianyu

-Overnight at the 4*Howard Johnson Hotel
+Overnight at the 4*5L Hotel